libuv/libuv/docs/src/design.rst

 #.
 Prepare handle callbacks are called.
 Prepare handles get their callbacks called right before
    the loop will block for I/O.

 #.
 Poll timeout is calculated.
-Before blocking for I/O the loop calculates the duration it should
+Before blocking for I/O the loop calculates for how long it should
    block.
 These are the rules when calculating the timeout:

         * If the loop was run with the ``UV_RUN_NOWAIT`` flag, the timeout is 0.